natalievolk/UofTHacks/README.md

 * `Express.js` backend to host Journally
 * `Bootstrap` for footers and buttons and a *responsive design*

-## :computer: Get Journally on your Local Computer
+## :computer: Get Journally on your Local Computer :computer:
 * see `notes.md` for dependencies
 * `Flask` and a virtual environment also required
 * To run Flask (send and receive SMS messages), `cd sms_backend`, then `python app.py` in your terminal